 Heading out with friends?
 Going to the airport?
 Running late for work?
 Forget taxis, peer-to-peer ridesharing has become a more convenient and cheaper way to travel.
-It’s given us the freedom of fare estimates and real time tracking of our rides, as well as added security.
-It all started with Uber back in 2012 (in Australia) and now other ridesharing services have popped up all over, to give us more choice and competitive fares.
+It’s given us the freedom of fare estimates and real-time tracking of our rides, as well as added security.
+It all started with Uber back in 2012 (in Australia) and now other ridesharing services have popped up all over to give us more choice and competitive fares.

-Here are the best ridesharing services in Australia, as rated by consumers in Canstar Blue’s 2020 review:
+Here are the best ridesharing services in Australia, as rated by consumers in Canstar Blue’s review:

-DiDi is a Chinese-owned peer-to-peer ride sharing service with more than 550 million active users worldwide (and counting).
-This platform landed on our shores in 2018 and was quick to steal some market share thanks to its comparatively low-fares.
-Aside from that, DiDi offers the same services and functions you’d expect from any ride share platform, such as the ability to get an instant fare estimate for your destination, track your ride in real time and to share your location with others for extra safety.
+DiDi is a Chinese-owned peer-to-peer ridesharing service with more than 550 million active users worldwide (and counting).
+This platform landed on our shores in 2018 and was quick to steal some market share thanks to its comparatively low fares.
+Aside from that, DiDi offers the same services and functions you’d expect from any rideshare platform, such as the ability to get an instant fare estimate for your destination, track your ride in real-time and share your location with others for extra safety.
 DiDi Express is the most popular ride option which allows you to connect with a vehicle nearest to you.
 You also have the option to contact your driver via phone and in-app messaging.

 Think of ridesharing as the Tinder of transportation.
 If you’re looking for a lift, or to get somewhere fast, peer-to-peer ridesharing can match you with drivers of private vehicles near you, so you can get a ride to your destination.
 The beauty of these types of services is that they allow you to get a fare estimate before you book a ride, so you know exactly how much you’ll pay before hopping in the car.
 Gone are the days of watching the taxi fare meter tick in horror with no way out.
-Ridesharing services work through apps, making it convenient to book and track your ride in real time.
+Ridesharing services work through apps, making it convenient to book and track your ride in real-time.